30 Banned Books You Should Probably Read Right Now

 18. The Handmaid’s Tale by Margaret Atwood

-Margaret Atwood’s best-selling book (which inspired the Hulu TV show) is as dystopian as they come.
+Margaret Atwood’s bestselling book (which inspired the Hulu TV show) is as dystopian as they come.
 A mysterious medical blight has rendered most women infertile.
 New England has been overtaken by a group of patriarchal religious fanatics.
 And at the crossroads are the handmaids—women taken hostage by the government because of their ability to have children.
 In The Handmaid’s Tale, one of the women tells her story.
 Of course, the requisite scenes of sexual tyranny have gotten this book banned again and again.
 According to the American Library Association, it has been challenged for “vulgarity and sexual overtones.”
+With Season 5 of The Handmaid’s Tale now available to watch on Hulu, there has been a growing interest in reading the book that inspired this hit show.

 19. Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi

 Jason Reynolds and Ibram X. Kendi’s book was birthed just before a swell of Black Lives Matter protests in the summer of 2020.
 But even before that, the authors of Stamped had begun leaving a deep imprint on libraries’ nonfiction collections.
 This children’s book about diversity provides readers with context for the racial tensions of today and offers hope for a more antiracist world in the future.
-And yet it was among the top ten most challenged books of 2020, primarily for the authors’ bold public words and claims that the book includes “selective” snippets of history.
-But while it may not be a history text, it’s certainly a must-read book about race relations in America.
+And yet it was among the top 10 most challenged books of 2020, primarily for the authors’ bold public words and the claims that the book includes “selective” snippets of history.
+But while it may not be a history text, it’s certainly a must-read book about racism.

 20. Go Ask Alice by Anonymous